signalogic/SigSRF_SDK/README.md

     https://hub.docker.com/r/signalogic/sigsrf_sdk_demo_centos

-Note that Rar package install steps above -- downloading .rar files and running install script -- do not apply as the Docker container is already configured.
+Note that Rar Package install steps above (e.g. downloading .rar files and running install script) do not apply as the Docker container is already configured.

-To access pcap and media files output by EdgeStream demo apps, you can WinSCP into the docker container with the following steps:
+To access pcap and media files output by EdgeStream demo apps -- for example to run WireShark -- you can WinSCP into the docker container with the following steps:

     docker-machine ls